seth586/guides/FreeNAS/wallets/zeusln.md

 Tor has numerous benefits for serving your mobile wallet.
 * Securely, anonymously and remotely connect to your home server.
-* Connections are encrypted
+* Connections are encrypted end to end.
 * Onion address will remain static even if you are behind a dynamic IP address.
 No ddns required!
 * No port forwards required by your router!
 * Tor cookie authenticated hidden services keep your `lnd` REST API a secret
-* Tor cookie authentication prevents denial of service attacks
+* Tor cookie authentication prevents denial of service attacks!

 Download the Zeus app, APKs available here: https://github.com/ZeusLN/zeus/releases